Latvians and Baltic Germans in Corner Brook, Newfoundland: Corner Brook

 Other Germans from West Germany also came to Corner Brook to work in the cement and gypsum industries.
 In varying degrees, they interacted with the Balts who were already there.
 Their experience of the war and post war times had been different and they had a homeland they could return to.
 Several remained in Corner Brook for only a few years; others came with their families and stayed.
 A few married local women and started families in Corner Brook.

 Local people must have regarded these immigrants with suspicion, after all they had been, only a few years earlier, the enemy.
-They generally didn't make a distinction between the Germans and the Latvians, referring to them all as Germans.
+They generally didn't make a distinction between the Germans and the Latvians, referring to both as Germans.
 Newfoundland hospitality, openness and willingness to help meant that they were able to live harmoniously among the local population.